-Housing Priority Description Relief People owed a relief duty and placed in temporary homelessness duty accommodation under the homeless legislation.
-Main homeless People who are unintentionally homeless and in priority need duty (within the meaning of Part VII of the 1996 Act).
+Housing Priority Description Main homeless People who are unintentionally homeless and in priority need duty (within the meaning of Part VII of the 1996 Act).
 Decants (longer Council and partner registered provider tenants subject to than 6 months) decant proceedings with a need to move that is longer than 6 months.
-Welfare and People who need to move on welfare grounds to a particular Hardship locality in the district of the local authority, where failure to meet that need would cause hardship (to themselves or to others).
+Welfare and Hardship People who need to move on welfare grounds to a particular locality in the district of the local authority, where failure to meet that need would cause hardship (to themselves or to others).